computablelabs/compspec/TopLevelSpec.md

 ## Top Level Specification

   - [On-chain smart contracts](#on-chain-components):
-        - [Minting and Burning Mechanics](#minting-and-burning-mechanics): Market tokens are minted when either new data is added, existing data is queried, or new investment is added to reserve.
-Market tokens are burned when data is removed or investment is withdrawn.
-		- [Voting](#voting): Critical decisions within a market are performed by vote of the council (significant stake-holders).
-These include validation of new data, challenges to fraudulent data and changes to market structure.
-An ownership threshold `T_council` is imposed for franchise.
-The threshold will be set upon construction.
-		- [Listings](#listings): The basic elements of a data market.
-			- [What is a Datapoint?](#what-is-a-datapoint): Each listing corresponds to an off-chain "datapoint."
-This section defines precisely what a "datapoint" is.
-Briefly, a "datapoint" is just an arbitrary bytestring.
-			- [Applying](#applying): Applying to add a listing to a data market
-			- [Challenging](#challenging): Challenging an existing listing within a data market
-			- [Exiting](#exiting): Yanking a listing from a data market.
-		- [Market Reserve](#market-reserve) [v0.2]: The reserve is the "bank account" associated with a given `Market`.
-		- [Algorithmic Price Curve](#algorithmic-price-curve) [v0.2]: Controls the price at which new investors may invest in market.
-Investor funds are deposited in reserve and new market token is minted accordingly.
-		- [Buying Data](#paying-for-computation): Each `Market` supports running computational workloads against the data in this market.
-Workloads are run on a `Datatrust` tied to the market and may include SQL queries and standard programs capable of executing in a standard Linux environment.
-Users have to pay for workloads before they may execute them on a `Datatrust`.
-			- [Data utilization](#data-utilization): The market maintains track of how many times each listing has been requested by different queries.
-		- [Datatrusts](#authorized-backends): The data listed in the data market is held off-chain in a `Datatrust`.
-A council vote is used to set authorized backend systems for this market.
 		- [Market Parameters](#market-parameters): The `Market` is governed by a set of a parameters dictated within the `Parameterizer`.
         - [Reparameterization](#reparameterization): The parameters that govern the `Market` can be modified with a council vote.
 	- [Datatrust](#datatrust-specification): A `Datatrust` is responsible for securely storing data off-chain and allowing authorized users to query this data.
 Note that a `Datatrust` may serve multiple markets.
 The `Datatrust` is an off-chain system that responds to the API specified in this document, and which understands how to interact with the on-chain Computable contracts.